 Both M&PS Help Desks are open from 9.00am AEDT until 5.00pm AWST, Monday to Friday.
 Please note that the Help Desks will have reduced hours where public holidays fall in either WA or ACT.

-Online HR provides Parliamentarians and MOP(S) Act employees with secure online access to employee and manager self service software.
+The Online HR portal provides Parliamentarians and MOP(S) Act employees with secure online access to employee and manager self service software.

 Online HR allows employees to: